-The ANZBGL Remuneration Policy in its current form was first introduced in February 2010 to comply with APRA's Prudential Standard CPS 510: Governance (CPS 510).
-A review of the ANZBGL Remuneration Policy is conducted by management on an annual basis and the outcomes are reviewed by the HRC and Board to ensure that it remains appropriate for its intended purpose, and is compliant with the APRA Prudential Standard and the specific overseas legislative/regulatory requirements for foreign-owned financial services companies where relevant.
-The Board approved a range of updates to the ANZBGL Remuneration Policy throughout the 2022 calendar year to incorporate the remuneration structure changes for the CEO, ExCo and GGM IA, and to ensure compliance with APRA's new Prudential Standard CPS 511 Remuneration (which comes into effect from 1 January 2023).
+The Board approved the ANZBGL Performance and Remuneration Policy in late 2022 to ensure compliance with APRA's Prudential Standard CPS 511 Remuneration (which came into effect from 1 January 2023) and to also reflect changes to ANZ's policy framework resulting from the new group organisational structure.
+A review of the ANZBGL Performance and Remuneration Policy is conducted by management on an annual basis and the outcomes are reviewed by the HRC and Board to ensure that it remains appropriate for its intended purpose, and is compliant with the APRA Prudential Standard and the specific overseas legislative/regulatory requirements for foreign-owned financial services companies where relevant.